Aeroban/DYID/README.md

 2. Pull the project
 3. Start up XAMPP Apache & MySQL
-4. Open the cmd and enter 'composer install'
+4. Open the cmd and enter `composer install`
 5. Create a .env file that matches with the environment (including the DB) that you are using
-6. Create a database in XAMPP MySQL to contain DYID data
+6. Create a database in XAMPP MySQL to contain DYID data.
+The DB name must match the DB_DATABASE value in .env file.
+For example if in the .env file the DB name is written as `DB_DATABASE=dyid`, then your MySQL DB name must be `dyid`.
-7. Run the command 'php artisan migrate --seed' in order to migrate the data into the DB
+7. Run the command `php artisan migrate --seed` in order to migrate the data into the DB
-8. Run the command 'php artisan storage:link' to create a symbolic link in from /public/storage to storage/app/public
+8. Run the command `php artisan storage:link` to create a symbolic link in from /public/storage to storage/app/public
 9. Add images folder (inside the Asset folder) into /public/storage folder in the project
-10. Run the command 'php artisan serve' in the cmd and ctrl + click on the link *The dummy users credentials can be found in databse/seeders/UserSeeder.php
+10. Run the command `php artisan serve` in the cmd and ctrl + click on the link

+*The dummy users credentials can be found in databse/seeders/UserSeeder.php*